HyagoOliveira/UISystem/README.md

 }
 ```

->>Note: For the above example, a [Popups](/Runtime/Popups/Popups.cs) instance should be instantiated into your current/dependency scene.
+>Note: For the above example, a [Popups](/Runtime/Popups/Popups.cs) instance should be instantiated into your current/dependency scene.

-Finally, you can close the popup by using the Cancel button, the Navigation Cancel from the keyboard (Esc button) or gamepad (East button).
+Finally, you can close the popup by using the its own Cancel button or the Navigation Cancel from the keyboard (Esc button) or gamepad (East button).

 ## Installation